jembi/botswana-hie-fhir-ig/input/pagecontent/use_cases.md

 #### USE CASE NAME: RETRIEVING LAB TEST RESULTS

-ACTORS:  Clinicians
+PRIMARY ACTOR:  <a href="ActorDefinition-ClinicianActorDefinitionExample.html">Clinician</a>

+SECONDARY ACTOR:
+<a href="ActorDefinition-SHRActorDefinitionExample.html">SHR</a>

 DEPENDENCIES:
-- Up to date synchronization of the SHR.
+- Up to date synchronization of the <a href="ActorDefinition-SHRActorDefinitionExample.html">SHR</a>.

 DESCRIPTION:
 - This use case enables clinicians to retrieve lab order results at the facility and have the option to print out the results.